 It’s not entirely clear why these genes have the effect they do.
 What is known is that the head wobble is a neurological condition.
 This means that it affects the brain.

 No research has been done on whether the wobble has any other effects.
-What is clear is that spiders can still eat, breed, explore, and interact with their owners as other snakes can.
+What is clear is that spiders can still eat, breed, explore, and interact with their owners, just as other snakes can.
 The gene doesn’t seem to have other neurological effects, either.

 Can You Cure Spider Ball Python Head Wobble?

 The head wobble is incurable.
-No medication or food will help you spider ball python stop wobbling.
-They have been bred for decades, and nobody has yet come up with a cure.
-It’s unlikely that they will.
+No medication or food will help you spider ball python to stop wobbling.
+They have been bred for decades, and nobody has yet come up with a solution.
+It’s unlikely that they will find an answer.

 Can You Breed a Super Spider Ball Python?

-Breeding two examples of the same morph together results in what breeders call a ‘super.’
-A ‘super’ banana ball python, for instance, is the offspring of two banana ball pythons.
+Breeding two of the same morph together results in a ‘super.’
 A super spider ball python is the offspring of two spider ball pythons.

-- Many of the eggs don’t develop, and are empty.
+- Many of the eggs won’t develop.
 These are known as ‘slugs.’

-- If the eggs do have a snake inside, it often won’t viably hatch, i.e., alive.
+- If the eggs do have a snake inside, it often won’t hatch.

-- If it can hatch, then it will likely die early on before it feeds.
+- If it can hatch, then it will likely die early on.

 Many breeders have tried to create a super spider.
-If they did, and could prove it was a super spider, they could make a lot of money.
-The fact that nobody has claimed to have bred one despite trying makes it unlikely that it’s possible.
+If they did, and could prove it was a super spider, they could make lots of money.
+The fact that no breeder has made this claim means that it hasn’t happened.

 Why Is the Super Spider Ball Python Lethal?

-To understand this, look at other morphs with a wobble.
+To understand this, let’s look at other morphs with a wobble.
 All morphs with a wobble have a spider in their ancestry.
-It’s a problem that so far is unique to spiders and other morphs bred from it.
+It’s a problem that so far is unique to spiders and other morphs that are bred from it.

-Take the champagne ball python, for example.
-Breeding two champagne ball pythons together is lethal, too.
-A champagne and spider pairing is lethal.
-The same problem persists.
+Take the champagne ball python as an example.
+Breeding two champagne ball pythons together is lethal.
+Similarly, a champagne and spider pairing is lethal.
+The problem persists.

 This suggests that it’s likely increased neurological issues that make the super spider lethal.
-In a way that we don’t entirely understand, the neurological issues are magnified and made worse.
+In a way that we don’t yet entirely understand, the neurological issues are further magnified.

-Some breeders believe that it isn’t lethal, however.
+Some breeders believe that it isn’t lethal.
 Instead, they think that an unidentified issue with their genetics means that the genes can’t be passed on correctly.
-This is the only morph that this issue is suggested to exist in.
+This is the only morph where this issue exists.

 Should You Breed Spider Ball Pythons?

 It’s clear that spider ball pythons aren’t as healthy as other snakes.
 They have a disorder, sometimes severe, that can decrease their quality of life.
-There are still arguments both for and against owning and breeding them, though.
+There are the pros and cons of breeding spider ball pythons:

-In the end, it’s up to you.
-There are good health reasons why you should avoid breeding them.
-But the snakes themselves are usually fine apart from their wobble.
-The main drawback is that it’s becoming a heated discussion between breeders at the moment.
+There are good health reasons why you should avoid breeding spiders.
+But the snakes are usually fine, aside from their head wobble, of course.

-As for owning one, the experience is the same as owning any pet ball python.
-The only reason not to own one without breeding is if you think the wobble lowers their quality of life.
+As for owning one, the experience is the same as owning any other ball python as a pet.
+The only reason not to own one, without breeding, is if you think the wobble lowers their quality of life.